-FRUITAS HOLDINGS, INC.

-(A Subsidiary of Lush Properties, Inc.)
+FRUITAS HOLDINGS, INC. (A Subsidiary of Lush Properties, Inc.)

-SUPPLEMENTARY SCHEDULE OF RECONCILIATION OF

-RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION

-Amount

-Retained earnings at beginning of year as shown in the Parent

-Company's separate financial statements ₽118,652

-Deferred tax asset, beginning (3 , 565)

-Total retained earnings as adjusted at beginning of year 115,087

-Adjustments:

-Net income during the year closed to retained earnings 66,902

-Cash dividend declaration (14,000)

-Decrease in deferred tax asset 813 53,715

-RETAINED EARNINGS AT END OF YEAR AVAILABLE FOR DIVIDEND DECLARATION ₽168,802
+SUPPLEMENTARY SCHEDULE OF RECONCILIATION OF RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION

-Reconciliation:

-Retained earnings at end of year as shown in the Parent

-Company's separate financial statements ₽171,554

-Deferred tax asset at end of year (2,752)

-Total retained earnings at end of year available for dividend (2), 32)

-declaration ₽168,802

-F100,002
+Amount Retained earnings at beginning of year as shown in the Parent Company's separate financial statements ₽118,652 Deferred tax asset, beginning (3,565) Total retained earnings as adjusted at beginning of year 115,087 Adjustments: Net income during the year closed to retained earnings 66,902 Cash dividend declaration (14,000) F2 74 F Decrease in deferred tax asset 813 53,715 Decrease in deferred tax asset RETAINED EARNINGS AT END OF YEAR AVAILABLE FOR DIVIDEND DECLARATION 813 RETAINED EARNINGS AT END OF YEAR AVAILABLE FOR DIVIDEND 813 \$3,715 ₽168,802 RETAINED EARNINGS AT END OF YEAR AVAILABLE FOR DIVIDEND 813 RETAINED EARNINGS AT END OF YEAR AVAILABLE FOR DIVIDEND DECLARATION 813 RETAINED EARNINGS AT END OF YEAR AVAILABLE FOR DIVIDEND DECLARATION Reconciliation: 813 RETAINED EARNINGS AT END OF YEAR AVAILABLE FOR DIVIDEND DECLARATION Reconciliation: Retained earnings at end of year as shown in the Parent 813 ₽168,802 RETAINED EARNINGS AT END OF YEAR AVAILABLE FOR DIVIDEND DECLARATION Reconciliation: Retained earnings at end of year as shown in the Parent Company's separate financial statements 813 ₽168,802 ₽171,554